dloscutoff/Esolangs/BitCycle/README.md

 The devices `<`, `^`, `>`, and `v` change a bit's direction unconditionally, like in ><>.

 The device `+` is a conditional direction change.
-An incoming `0` bit turns left (90 degrees counterclockwise); an incoming `1` bit turns right (90 degrees clockwise).
+An incoming `0` bit turns left (90 degrees clockwise); an incoming `1` bit turns right (90 degrees counterclockwise).

 ### Splitters and switches

 The devices `\` and `/` are *splitters*.
-When the first bit hits them, they reflect it like the mirrors in ><>.
+When the first bit hits them, they reflect it 90 degrees, like the mirrors in ><>.
 After one reflection, though, they change to their *inactive forms* `-` and `|`, which pass bits straight through.

 The device `=` is a *switch*.
 The first bit that hits it passes straight through.
 If that bit is a `0`, the switch becomes a *left switch* `{`, which redirects all subsequent bits to the left (like `<`).
 If the bit is a `1`, the switch becomes a *right switch* `}`, which redirects all subsequent bits to the right (like `>`).

-All splitters and switches on the playfield reset to their original states every time one or more collectors opens (see below).
+All splitters and switches on the playfield reset to their original states whenever one or more collectors come open (see below).

 ### Collectors

-Every letter except `V` is a valid *collector*.
+Any letter except `V` is a *collector*.
 A collector maintains a queue of bits, enqueuing bits as they come in.
 It has two states, *closed* (represented by an uppercase letter) and *open* (represented by the corresponding lowercase letter).
 When the collector is closed, incoming bits are stored in the queue.
 When it is open, bits are dequeued (one per tick) and sent out until the queue is empty, at which point the collector switches back to closed.
 Bits emerge from the right side of the collector and move rightward.

 When there are no bits moving on the playfield (i.e. all the bits are in collectors), the earliest-lettered collector with a nonempty queue comes open.
 There may be multiple collectors with the same letter, in which case all of them come open at once.

-For example, suppose there are four collectors, labeled `A`, `B`, `B`, and `C`.
-No bits are moving on the playfield.
+For example: suppose there are four collectors, labeled `A`, `B`, `B`, and `C`, and no bits are moving on the playfield.

 - If `A` contains any bits, `A` comes open.
 Other collectors remain closed, whether they contain any bits or not.
-- If `A` is empty, and either or both of the `B` collectors contains bits, *both* `B` collectors come open.
+- If `A` is empty, and one or more of the `B` collectors contain bits, *both* `B` collectors come open.
-- `C` will not open unless `A` and both `B`s are empty.
+- `C` will not open unless the previous three collectors are all empty.

 ### Sources and sinks

 The device `?` is a *source*.
-It takes bits from input and sends them out (one per tick) to the right until input is exhausted.
-Input is supplied as a string of `0`s and `1`s on the command-line.
+It takes bits from input and sends them out (one per tick) to the right until its input is exhausted.
 A program may have multiple inputs mapping to multiple `?` devices.
 For the purposes of determining which input goes to which source, sources are ordered by their appearance in the program top-to-bottom and left-to-right.
-If a bits hits a `?`, the bit is destroyed.
+If a bit hits a `?`, the bit is destroyed.

 The device `!` is a *sink*.
 Any bit that hits it is output and removed from the playfield.